lapce/plugin-server-protocol/_overviews/psp/overview.md

 The idea behind the *Plugin Server Protocol (PSP)* is to standardize the protocol between editors (clients) and plugins (servers); so that a single Plugin Server can be re-used in multiple development tools, and tools can support plugins with minimal effort.

-PSP is a win for both plugin providers and tools vendors!
+PSP is a win for both plugin providers and tool vendors!

 ## How it works